2 Days Lisbon Itinerary: What to Do, See and More

 1. Check-in at Your Accommodation Place

 Check-in at the Loft Lisbon Hostel.
-This lovely and peaceful hostel is situated in an ideal location.
+This lovely and peaceful hostel is situated in an ideal location in Lisbon.
 You’ll find everything you need just a short walk away, including shops, restaurants, the metro, grocery stores, and more.

 There is no 24-hour reception, and their check-in is from 8 to 10 pm only.
 Be sure to contact them before your arrival because if you arrive after their working hours, you won’t be able to access the hostel.
 It’s tucked away in a residential building on a quiet street, making it a bit challenging to find initially.